 PSD2 provides the framework through which financial service providers can offer you services, including convenient ways to make online payments, without being redirected to another payment service, such as PayPal.

 If you have more than one bank account, you can allow third parties, such as budgeting apps, to hold and display all your account information in one place.

-PSD2 also requires improved identity checks, especially for higher value transactions, so your financial data is still secure.
+PSD2 also requires enhanced identity checks, especially for higher value transactions, so your financial data is still secure.

 What is PSD2 compliance?

 Financial institutions that supply your data and third-party financial service providers must comply with all PSD2 regulations and legislation.
 This includes having a robust API infrastructure and supporting customer security with strong customer authentication.
 Banks must also provide customer data in real-time where required.

 The implementation of PSD2 is important because of the benefits it could bring to your online financial transactions and experiences.
 Not only could PSD2 make it easier and quicker for consumers to pay online merchants, but transactions could also be more secure.

 Transactions through open banking should be protected against cyber fraud by sophisticated authentication methods.
 PSD2 requires two-factor authentication, which reduces risk and improves online financial safety.